stephanieangelokagua/mental_health_deserves_awareness/README.md

 #### Bugs

-Footer does not extend to full width of the bottom of the page Modal allows user subscribe without entering a real email
+- Footer does not extend to full width of the bottom of the page for screen sizes bigger than mobile
+- Modal allows user subscribe without entering a valid email address

+## Leverage of AI: Open AI and Dall E

+Due to the time constraint and sensitivity of the topic, Open AI was an impactful tool used in development to produce an effective and efficient website for the topic.

+A few examples of areas where good prompt engineering and the use of AI were notable include:

 ## Deployment